 What is your next book?

-I have completed the third prequel for the third Sprite Sister series, bring the series to thirteen titles.
-I am now writing a story for adults.
+In 2018 I will be writing the fourth Sprite Sister prequel, bringing the series to fourteen titles.
+I am currently writing a story for adults.

 How many Sprite Sister books will there be?